Davis1776/2020-03-Plot.ly/README.md

 ## Additional Plot

-* I adapted the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* I adapted the Gauge Chart from [Plotly](https://plot.ly/javascript/gauge-charts "Plot.ly") to plot the weekly washing frequency of the individual.

 * Next, I modifed the example gauge code to account for values ranging from 0 through 9.